 - Problems related to self-esteem

 The Team of Life methodology can be used with individuals or groups in schools or other settings working with children and young people.
-It was originally developed with former child soldiers in Africa and has frequently been used with refugee groups.
+It was originally developed with former child soldiers in Uganda and has frequently been used with refugee groups.
 See the Dulwich Centre for more information.

 Team of Life in Schools